 All products featured on Vogue are independently selected by our editors.
 However, when you buy something through our retail links, we may earn an affiliate commission.

-For many, the idea of washing and blow drying their hair is overkill in summer.
-After all, it’s the season of low-maintenance beauty routines when speed and fuss-free styles rule supreme.
+For many, the idea of washing and blow-drying their hair can feel excessive, especially during the warmer months when low-maintenance beauty routines, speed, and fuss-free styles reign supreme.

 There’s no denying the convenience of showering before bed and sleeping with damp hair.
-It’s even appealing if you try to achieve undone ‘Scandi waves,’ as wet hair worn overnight in braids easily creates this Bohemian iteration of beach waves.
+It’s even an attractive option for those looking to achieve effortless ‘Scandi waves,’ as wet hair braided overnight can easily create this Bohemian take on beach waves.
 But is your waterlogged hair paying the price?
+Below, everything you need to know about whether it really is bad to sleep with wet hair.

 Does sleeping with wet hair cause breakage?